 | $100,000 | $85 to $415 |

-If your premium falls within this range, it’s usually considered affordable.
+If your premium falls within this range, it can be approved.

-What Factors Affect the Price of Life Insurance the Most?
+3. What Factors Affect the Cost of Life Insurance?

 1. Age